medwatt/gmid/README.md

 This tool has the following goals:

-1. Provide an easy and intuitive way of creating plots of MOSFET parameters.
-   Since all relevant MOS parameters are available, all sorts of plots can be made; for example, those used in the gm/ID design methodology.
+1. Provide an easy way of creating plots of MOSFET parameters, such as those used in the gm/ID design methodology.

-2. Provide a tool that doesn't depend on any proprietary software or require licensing fees.
+2. Provide a tool that does not depend on any proprietary software or require licensing fees.

-3. Open source so that it can be easily modified/extended by the user to suit his/her needs.
+3. Open source so that it can be easily modified/extended by the user.

 ## Installation

+### Requirements

 This tools is written in Python and requires the following packages: